Labor at night story number one

 It was the day after the baby’s expected due date.

 Eleven p.m. and I got up to go pee.

-I felt a rush of liquid, which I thought was my water breaking though I was not sure.
+I felt a rush of liquid, which I thought was my water breaking though I wasn’t sure.

 I sat quietly for a little while on the couch in the walk-through room that doubled as a guest room and my home office.

 Then my body started contracting.
-I could feel the surges of energy as my uterus began to open up.
+I could feel the surges of energy as my cervix began to open up.

 Even though this was my third labor, I felt my heartbeat accelerate and fear flood me.